FredGandt/RFCRestyle/README.md

 # RFCRestyle
-An open source Chrome extension, first published on the Chrome Web Store in early 2013, that restyles ietf.org RFC and Draft documents for reading comfort.
+An open source Chrome extension, first published on the Chrome Web Store in early 2013, that restyles ietf.org RFC documents for reading comfort.

-# ATTENTION (May 17, 2021): Recent changes to the ietf.org delivery of RFCs rendered this extension temporarily useless.
-While working on a rushed fix for the sudden, unexpected foul-up, completely out of my control, I came to the conclusion that maintaining the minified extension is a horrible job of work and will therefore rewrite it from the deminified code and scrap the minified version.
-The current live version is working (mostly), so there's no rush.

-[The "Expanded" subdirectory](https://github.com/FredGandt/RFCRestyle/tree/master/Expanded) contains identical code to that of the parent directory, except for the inclusion of vast quantities of useless whitespace, a few braces and some semicolons.

-[The "Deminified" subdirectory](https://github.com/FredGandt/RFCRestyle/tree/master/Deminified) contains code that is functionally identical to that of the parent directory, but is rewritten to be comfortably human readable.
-Some slight differences in the methodology of the code exist as a side effect of the removal of minification.

-*If this wording seems strange; understand that I wrote the code in its minified form and, only for the purposes of publishing it here in an easy-to-grok format, had to create the "deminified" code by reverse engineering the minified original.*

 ## Installation:
 Via the Chrome Web Store at [chrome.google.com/webstore/detail/rfcrestyle/](https://chrome.google.com/webstore/detail/rfcrestyle/babdjpjkdmdppnlgjlpgiknmbdblmdbd)

 ### Alternatively:
 * Copy all the files from [the master](https://github.com/FredGandt/RFCRestyle) directory and use them as you like.
-For a purely functional set of files for personal use, you can exclude the sub directories, this "readme" and the license.
+For a purely functional set of files for personal use, you can exclude this "readme" and the license.
 I think you'll need to keep the license if you intend passing the code along in some form; I'm no lawyer.
   * Chrome extensions may be loaded in an unpacked form from local files when "developer mode" is enabled in chrome://extensions/.
   * As I understand it (I haven't really studied the subject in great detail); Chrome extensions [may be added to some other browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension) with little to no alteration.

 ## Change-Log (latest first):
+* May 27, 2021 - Version 3.5.0
+  * Since the IETF occasionally makes changes to the structure and delivery of their documents, which usually temporarily breaks this extension leaving me with a big debugging project I can live without, I have:
+  * Scrapped minification (as it's a lot of extra work to maintain).
+	* Scrapped handing of BCPs.
+	* Scrapped handing of drafts.
+	* Scrapped linkifying RFC and BCP index pages.
+	* Scrapped optional monospace fonts (due to content-security policy changes, Google Web Fonts can no longer be loaded, and I can't be bothered to find a workaround).

 * May 13, 2021 - Version 3.0.5
-  * Rushed alterations after the IETF changed the HTML RFC addresses, document structure and who know what else
+  * Rushed alterations after the IETF changed the HTML RFC addresses, document structure and who know what else.

 * April 4, 2021 - Version 3.0.3
   * Fixes for failure of index.js to linkify RFC and BCP indexes onscroll